-Reasonable use of tools such as height limitation areas in combination with incentives such as increased height allowances can achieve the multiple goals of downtown density, appreciation of natural landscapes, and the other priorities embodied in the HLA.
+Reasonable use of tools such as height limitation areas in combination with incentives such as increased height allowances can achieve the multiple goals of downtown density, appreciation of natural landscapes, and the other priorities embodied in the Skinner Butte Height Limitation Area.
 The amendment is consistent with this policy.

 Chapter 3: Great Streets, Policy 1.
 Emphasize Broadway, Willamette Street, 5th and 8th Avenues as Great Streets through public improvements and development guidelines.

 Include portions of these streets as follows:

-- Willamette between 5th and 13th Avenues

-- Broadway between Lincoln and Hilyard

-- 5th Avenue between Lincoln and High Street

-- (with potential extension to the Willamette River)

-- 8th Avenue between Willamette Street and the Willamette River.
+- Willamette between 5th and 13th Avenues - Broadway between Lincoln and Hilyard - 5th Avenue between Lincoln and High Street (with potential extension to the Willamette River) - 8th Avenue between Willamette Street and the Willamette River.

-5th Avenue is the core of the affected area, and its continued importance to downtown has led to the development growing around it: the 5th Street Market.
-Flexibility in development guidelines around this great street will incentivize filling gaps in the streetscape such as vacant lots and underutilized surface parking.
+5th Avenue is a key linkage between the Downtown Riverfront-including the affected property-and the rest of downtown, and its continued importance to downtown has led to the development growing around it: the 5th Street Market.
+Flexibility in development standards around this great street will incentivize filling gaps in the streetscape.
 Additionally, with the completion of the 5th Avenue extension to the Riverfront, this area has become an important connection between downtown and the Willamette River.
 The amendment is consistent with this policy.